lgheit/lgheit/README.md

 ### Hi, thanks for stopping by 👋
-🔭 I’m currently working on a project to forecast the effect of gasoline prices on consumer behavior.
+🔭 I’m currently working on a group project to forecast the effect of gasoline prices on consumer behavior.

-🌱 I’m currently learning forecasting techniques as part of a STEM-focused Finance Concentration.
+🌱 I’m learning forecasting techniques and data analysis as part of a STEM-focused Finance Concentration.

 🤔 My goal is to keep learning!
 And to gain perspective, find meaning, and be grateful for the opportunity even as I am humbled along the way.